-- c Daily bag and possession limits: to include Canada geese only. - d Skagit County Special Restrictions: While hunting snow geese, if a hunter is convicted of a) trespass, b) shooting from, across, or along the maintained part of any public highway, c) discharging a firearm for the purpose of hunting waterfowl within 100 feet of any paved public road on Fir Island or discharging a firearm for the purpose of hunting snow geese within 100 feet of any paved public road in other areas of Skagit County, or d) exceeding the daily bag limit for snow geese, authorization will be invalidated for the remainder of the current snow goose season and an authorization will not be issued for the subsequent snow goose season. - e 30 minutes after the start of the official waterfowl hunting hours to 30 minutes before the end of official waterfowl hunting hours.
-See the inside back cover for hunting hours. - f Daily bag limit: 4 geese, except for dusky Canada geese.

-Possession limit: 12 geese, except for dusky Canada geese.

-Dusky Canada goose season closed.

-A dusky Canada goose is defined as a dark breasted (Munsell 10 YR, 5 or less) Canada goose with a culmen (bill) length of 40-50 mm.
+- c Daily bag and possession limits: to include Canada geese only. - d Daily bag and possession limits in Pacific County are 15/45 during the September Canada goose season. - Skagit County Special Restrictions: While hunting snow geese, if a hunter is convicted of a) trespass, b) shooting from, across, or along the maintained part of any public highway, c) discharging a firearm for the purpose of hunting waterfowl within 100 feet of any paved public road on Fir Island or discharging a firearm for the purpose of hunting snow geese within 100 feet of any paved public road in other areas of Skagit County, or d) exceeding the daily bag limit for snow geese, authorization will be invalidated for the remainder of the current snow goose season and an authorization will not be issued for the subsequent snow goose season. - f In Goose Management Area 2, legal hunting hours for geese are 30 minutes after the start of the official waterfowl hunting hours to 30 minutes before the end of official waterfowl hunting hours.
+See the inside back cover for hunting hours. - Daily bag limit: 4 Canada geese, except for dusky Canada geese.
+Possession limit: 12 Canada geese, except for dusky Canada geese.
+Dusky Canada goose season closed. - A dusky Canada goose is defined as a dark breasted (Munsell 10 YR, 5 or less) Canada goose with a culmen (bill) length of 40-50 mm.